DannyAndres/rentapp/README.md

 important: any other email will make a failed login or register, this is up to reqres to change.

+- Avatar profile image works as a button to go to auth home

 ## Available Scripts

 In the project directory, you can run: